 '''

 server1# qmgr -c "p s"

 server2# qmgr -c "p s"

+The commands above returns all settings from the active Torque server from either node.

 '''

-The commands above returns all settings from the active Torque server from either node.

-- a.
-Drop one of the pbs\servers to verify that the secondary server picks up the request. - Red Hat 6 or SUSE 11-based systems
+a.
+Drop one of the pbs_servers to verify that the secondary server picks up the request.

 - b.
-Stop the pbs\server on server2 and restart pbs\server on server1 to verify that both nodes can handle a request from the other. - 12.
-Install a pbs\mom on the compute nodes. - a.
+Stop the pbs_server on server2 and restart pbs_server on server1 to verify that both nodes can handle a request from the other. - 12.
+Install a pbs_mom on the compute nodes. - a.
 Copy the install scripts to the compute nodes and install. - b.
 Navigate to the shared source directory of Torque and run the following: